carbonplan/research/commentary/sbti-carbon-removal/index.md

 </Figure>

 Together, these changes would enhance the credibility of the SBTi standard by clarifying how net-zero aligned companies should approach near-term purchases of permanent carbon removal.
 Guidelines from a leading standard like SBTi could play an important role in facilitating the investment in permanent carbon removal that is needed to achieve mid-century, net-zero goals.

+## Update — Nov 28 2022

+The Science Based Targets initiative posted [a thoughtful acknowledgment](https://sciencebasedtargets.org/news/the-net-zero-standard-and-carbon-removals) that welcomes our letter, emphasizes the primacy of companies’ emission reductions in SBTi’s net-zero standard (which we fully support), and promises additional engagement in 2023.
+We look forward to the opportunity to work with SBTi and other stakeholders going forward, and appreciate SBTi’s leadership.